NatLabRockies/SAM/doc/source/detailed-photovoltaic-model/pv_module.rst

 **Columns of modules in array (array heat transfer dimensions only)** Assuming a rectangular array, the number of modules along the side perpendicular to the line defined by the module width variable.

-.. note:: The rows and columns of modules variables are independent of the similar variables on the :doc:`System Design <pv_system_design>` page and :doc:`Shading and Layout <pv_shading>` page.
-Before running a simulation, verify that the values on the different pages are consistent.

 **Temperature behind the module (integrated mounting configuration only)** The indoor air temperature for the integrated mounting configuration option.
 SAM assumes a constant indoor air temperature.